 Why Cats Are Prone to Urine Crystals and Bladder Stones

 Urine crystals and bladder stones form when more magnesium, calcium, phosphorus, or protein exists in your cat's urine than its system is able to effectively dissolved.
 Special diets which prevent the formation of one kind of crystal can actually cause the other, so it is best to avoid such diets for your cat.

 A great deal of research has been on-going as to the relationship of diet to urinary tract health, and the thinking has changed over a period of just a few years.
 Originally it was thought that diets high in magnesium and ash contributed to the problem.
 Now, more emphasis is being placed on the pH of urine (acidic or alkaline).
 Veterinarians recommend a range between 6.0 and 6.5.

-Which Foods Will Help Prevent Urinary Problems for My Cat?
+Foods That Will Help Prevent Urinary Problems

 By far the most important "food" for your cat's urinary health is plain water.
 That's because neither crystals nor bladder stones can form when minerals are sufficiently diluted.

 It can be tough to get your cat to drink a great deal of water, as cats are naturally thirst-tolerant animals.
 Some strategies for increasing your cat's water intake include purchasing a "kitty fountain" or providing plenty of fresh water in multiple bowls.
 Kitty fountains are particularly effective because many cats prefer drinking running water.

 In general, good quality canned cat foods are better for urinary health than dry foods.
 That said, however, there are some dry foods that have been carefully pH balanced.
 Even if you choose a high-quality dry food, however, canned food and water remain your cat's most important weapons against urinary crystals or stones.

 Foods to Buy